Did you know 60 per cent of the world’s population lives in Asia?

 Enter: GrainCorp Thailand.

-With Country Marketing Manager Varapong Lohachitranond at the helm, GrainCorp’s one-man shop is part of an integrated strategy to expand its operations in Asia.
+With Country Marketing Manager Varapong Lohachitranond at the helm, he sits at the heart of an integrated strategy to expand GrainCorp’s operations in Asia.

 Asian Trading Director Michael Jester says plenty of work is being done behind the scenes to ready GrainCorp for the ‘next big wave.’